 When a patient has heart palpitations from anxiety, it isn’t usually a cause of concern, so they may not need constant monitoring.
 Most heart palpitations last a short while, disappearing in seconds, minutes, or a few hours after the cause of anxiety has subsided.

 However, there are some instances when a patient needs to worry about heart palpitations.
-For example, they can be of great concern if they present as a sign of arrhythmias characterized by an abnormal heartbeat.
-They can also be a cause of concern if accompanied by the following symptoms:
+For example, they can be of great concern if they present as a sign of

 - The person feels dizzy or lightheaded